Skip to content

 Bobby McCormick

-Bobby graduated Clemson University, combined with a two-year interruption for military service as 1LT in the U.S. Army.
+Bobby McCormick graduated from Clemson University with a two-year interruption of military service as 1LT in the U.S. Army.
 He earned his Ph.D. in Economics from Texas A&M University in 1978.
 He has held appointments at the University of Rochester, Virginia Tech, Universidad Francisco Marroquin (Guatemala), CIMBA (Asolo Italy) and Clemson University.
 He was named BB&T Scholar and Director of the BB&T Center for Economic Education at Clemson.
-In 2002, he was recognized as Senior Fellow at Property Environment Economy Research Center in Bozeman, MT.
-Bobby has won several Clemson University teaching awards, including The Prince Innovative Teacher of the Year (1998), the Alumni Professor of the Year (2000), the MBA Professor of the Year (several occasions) and the National Scholars Mentor Award (2004 and 2006).
-He has served as a consultant to a number of U.S. and foreign governmental agencies, the U.S. Congress and several state legislatures.
-Bobby is currently an associate editor of the Journal of Corporate Finance and previously the Southern Economic Journal.
+In 2002, he was recognized as a Senior Fellow at the Property Environment Economy Research Center in Bozeman, MT.
+McCormick won several Clemson University teaching awards, including The Prince Innovative Teacher of the Year (1998), the Alumni Professor of the Year (2000), the MBA Professor of the Year (several occasions) and the National Scholars Mentor Award (2004 and 2006).
+He served as a consultant to a number of U.S. and foreign governmental agencies, the U.S. Congress and several state legislatures.
+McCormick was an associate editor of the Journal of Corporate Finance and, previously, the Southern Economic Journal.

 Photo of Patrick Warren